 sexual assault climate survey for massachusetts higher ed.

-One of the biggest difficulties we face with this problem is the lack of good information.
-An estimated 90% of assaults are not reported, severely undermining our ability to understand and deal with this crisis.
 Collecting anonymized feedback from students, faculty, and staff at higher education institutions about their perceptions and experiences is a vital first step in ending sexual assault.